Is it better to be a generalist or a specialist?

 But first, an important dimension to consider when thinking about it: time.

 What is the timeframe we’re talking about?
 At what stage are you making this decision?
 How long do you do “generalist”?
 In what context?
 Do you stay specialist until you die?

-Only specialise when you have found who you are for.
+I’d say this: Only specialise when you have found who you are currently trying to help.
 And do it every time you find an audience.

 The common context where we use these terms are in career choices.
 I.e. should you be a “full stack developer” or “backend developer”.
 Should I pick a language?
 Should you “do JS” or be a “NodeJS developer”.

 Instead of being “the WordPress guru”, be “the web guy for stay-at-home moms who wants to start an online shop” (and slap WPCommerce on it for example).

 Instead of being “a cake shop in East Jakarta”, be “the cake shop you go to for anime-themed custom cakes”.

 Instead of being a “mobile developer”, be “the girl who starts with Java and Objective C, but picked up Kotlin and Swift on the job.
 Then created an app that gets 100k downloads in her last workplace”.